somasis/musl-wiki/projects-using-musl.md

 - [NodeOS] linux with Node.js as userspace
 - [Rust] is a programming language with musl supported as a cross-compilation option
+- [Firecracker VMM] is an open source virtualization technology that is purpose-built for creating and managing secure, multi-tenant container and function-based services.

 [simplecct]: https://code.google.com/p/simplecct/
 [ELLCC]: http://ellcc.org/